IshitaBadole/hri-goal-inference/README.md

 Press `Ctrl+C` in Terminal 3 where teleop module is running to stop the teleop.

-Press `Ctrl+C` in Terminal 2 where the pedestrain driver is running to close Webots.
+Press `Ctrl+C` in Terminal 2 where the pedestrian driver is running to close Webots.

 Press `Ctrl+C` in Terminal 1 to stop the local simulation server.